olafgleba/paul/README.md

 ## Getting started

-1. Open the `Grundfile.js` and set your prefered browser (search for `$BROWSER` comment block)
-2. If you are on OS X execute `build-bower-components.command` and `build-node-modules.command` by double-click or run it from the console.
+1. If you are on OS X execute `build-bower-components.command` and `build-node-modules.command` by double-click or run it from the console.
 I'll add Windows related scripts soon.
-3. Run `$ grunt` on the console
+2. Run `$ grunt` on the console

 You're done.
 Enjoy development...